0x7030676e31/cumsocket/README.md

 # Default modules
 - `egg` - Reacting to message containing eggs, and soon to images too!
 (Why?
 Idk)
 - `pong` - Simple ping pong module
-- `chatgpt` - Chatbot using GPT-3, responds to messages that start with mention
+- `chatgpt` - Chatbot using GPT-3, responds to messages that start with mention (temporarlily disabled because of cloudflare auth issues)
 - `bridge` - Used for copying attachments from multiple channels to one specified channel using webhooks
 - `math` - Simple math module that can evaluate simple math expressions
 - `permissions` - Permissions management module, used for managing permissions for other modules